jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <p></p>
 <font size="4">
-    <p>Although this picture seems normal (in the sense that it is not broken and cannot be openned), let's start by opening it with a text editor.</p>
+    <p>Although this picture seems normal (in the sense that it is not broken and cannot be opened), let's start by opening it with a text editor.</p>
 </font>
 <center>
 <img src="/image/uwsp_2023/A _Petty_Wage_in_Regret_sol2.png" width="95%" height="95%">